No, you will be asked to state your preferred option only after the program commences.

 A TOEFL/IELTS score is required if your first language is not English or English was not the medium of instruction in your undergraduate or postgraduate studies.

-For TOEFL/IELTS, we follow the minimum requirements set by the University.
-Please refer to the HKUST Office of Postgraduate Studies (Admission Requirements) HERE for more information.
+We follow the minimum requirement set by the university.
+Please refer to Fok Ying Tung Graduate School (Admission Requirements) HERE for more information.

 We take into account any full-time work experience up to July 1 of the year in which the student’s MBA will commence.